jwickham1023/DSCI478-Final-Project/README.md

 * `model results/`: A folder containing all of the model results achieved in our project

 ## Note:
 This assignment was originally programmed on Google Colab using an A100 GPU to be able to actually compute our project.
-The project code is provided in the repository, but if you wish to run this yourself, good luck.
+The project code is provided in the repository, but if you wish to run this yourself, you will need to have access to similar computational resources.

 ### References:
 * Chen, D., Bolton, J., & Manning, C. D. (2016).
 A thorough examination of the CNN/Daily Mail Reading Comprehension Task.
 Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers). https://doi.org/10.18653/v1/p16-1223